Dick Campbell (footballer, born 1953): Arbroath

 After leaving Forfar, Campbell made it clear that it was his intention to return to football management at the earliest opportunity.
 After less than three months out of management, Campbell returned to Angus after being appointed manager of Scottish League Two side Arbroath in March 2016.
-He led the "Red Lichties" to the Scottish League Two title in his first full season.
-In his second season, Arbroath finished 3rd and were narrowly beaten in the Championship play off semi final against Dumbarton.
-He then led Arbroath to the Scottish League One title in the 2018–19 season.

-2015-16 season

 When appointed manager Arbroath were 8th in League Two and the immediate priority for Campbell was to steer the team clear of the relegation play-off spot.
 Though the end to the season was largely lacklustre with several disappointing results, Campbell did achieve his immediate remit as Arbroath avoided a bottom place finish and finished 9th.

-2016-17 season

-Before the season kicked off confidence was starting to grow that Arbroath could mount a serious title challenge.
+Before the 2016–17 season, kicked off confidence was starting to grow that Arbroath could mount a serious title challenge.
 Campbell was keen to construct his own side and was active in the summer transfer window, with signings including Ryan McCord and Colin Hamilton.
 These acquisitions helped to bolster a squad which many felt had sufficient quality, mainly provided through star-man Bobby Linn, but lacked the confidence required to succeed.

-2019-20 season
+However, Campbell was able to guide the "Red Lichties" to the Scottish League Two title in his first full season.

-In a season curtailed by the COVID-19 pandemic, Campbell guided Arbroath to a historic league finish of 5th – the club's highest in many decades.
+In his second season, Arbroath finished 3rd and were narrowly beaten in the Championship play off semi final against Dumbarton.
+He then led Arbroath to the Scottish League One title in the 2018–19 season.
+In the 2019–20 season, a season curtailed by the COVID-19 pandemic, Campbell guided Arbroath to a historic league finish of 5th – the club's highest in many decades.
 Gayfield Park quickly became a notoriously difficult venue for away teams to visit as The Lichties became effective at using the bitterly cold and gusty wind conditions to their advantage.
 Campbell helped to provide the biggest upset of the entire Championship season as Arbroath became the only team to defeat eventual champions Dundee United at Tannadice.

-2020-21 season
+Arbroath improved on this performance in the 2021–22 season, as they challenged for promotion to the Premiership.
+With two games remaining they were within one point of league leaders Kilmarnock, and the one automatic promotion place.
+They then lost 2–1 at Kilmarnock in the penultimate match, despite having led for most of the game.
+That result sealed the league title for Kilmarnock and meant Arbroath went into the playoffs, where they lost on penalties to Inverness CT.

+Campbell struggled to build on this near-miss, however, as the team finished 8th in the 2022–23 season and narrowly avoided relegation.
+He left Arbroath on 25 November 2023, following a Scottish Cup defeat by The Spartans.

+East Fife

+On 6th of February 2024, Campbell was announced as the new manager of East Fife, replacing Greig McDonald who had resigned earlier that week.